GraceDurham/scrapy/README.md

 ### Create a spider

 Spiders are classes that you define and that Scrapy uses to scrape information from a website (or a group of websites).
 They must subclass scrapy.Spider and define the initial requests to make, optionally how to follow links in the pages, and how to parse the downloaded page content to extract data.
 Here's how to create your own.
-In this example its called quotes.
+In this example its called charlotte.

 ```
 cd tutorial/tutorial/spiders
-touch quotes_spider.py
+touch charlotte_spider.py
 ```

 ### Test the spider.